holochain/docs-pages/src/pages/resources/glossary.md

 1. a DHT operation is invalid and its author has transgressed a [validation rule](#validation-rule), or
 2. (future) an [agent activity operation](#agent-activity-operation) has caused an agent's chain to [fork](#fork-source-chain).

-The [basis address](#basis-address) of a warrant is the [agent ID](#agent-id) of the author of the invalid operation; hence it is sent to and collected by the [validation authorities](#validation-authority) responsible for the agent ID basis address.
+The [basis address](#basis-address) of a warrant is the [agent ID](#agent-id) of the author of the invalid operation; hence, it is sent to and collected by the [validation authorities](#validation-authority) responsible for the agent ID basis address.

-A warrant can be used by any peer as legitimate grounds for blocking communication with the [agent](#agent) being warranted, as well as for deleting one's locally stored copy of any invalid data covered by the warrant, even if one would normally be a validation authority for that data.
+A warrant may be used by any peer as legitimate grounds for blocking communication with the [agent](#agent) being warranted.

 Warrants are not produced for invalid warrants.